Boergi/SpinBot-Whos-turn/README.md

 ## Features

 - 🎯 Works in threads AND channels via @mentions
-- 🧵 Thread mode: Analyzes all thread participants
+- 🧵 Thread mode: Analyzes all thread participants (messages + reactions)
+- 👍 Reaction support: Users can participate by reacting with 👍, ➕, or ✅
 - 📢 Channel mode: Selects from all channel members (max 20 members)
 - 🏖️ Smart status filtering: Excludes users on vacation, sick, etc.
 - 🎲 Randomly selects a user (excluding the bot itself)